BBVA/hancock-doc/docs/guide/README.md

 Every blockchain has its own interfaces, even though they share a common functionality.

 Most applications have poor management of digital signatures, private keys and wallet management.
-Poor management of blockchain asynchronous nature, with delay in confirmations.
+A poor management of blockchain asynchronous nature, which also delays confirmations.

-Hancock is like a bridge for blockchains, offer a sdk and an API to manage connections to blockchain, and you can focus on develop your bussiness application.
+Hancock is like a bridge for blockchains, which offers a sdk and an API to manage connections to blockchain, so you can focus on developing your bussiness application.

 ## Why Hancock

-Hancock was president of Congress when the Declaration of Independence was adopted and signed.
+John Hancock was the president of the Congress when the Declaration of Independence was adopted and signed.
 He is primarily remembered by Americans for his large, flamboyant signature on the Declaration, so much so that "John Hancock" became, in the United States, an informal synonym for signature.

 The digital signature is one of the most important benefits obtained with the immutable nature of blockchain.
-Hancock allow us apply the digital signature in an easy way.
+Hancock allow us to apply the digital signature in an easy way.

 ## Current blockchains supported